-I was completely clueless about China and had no expectations of what Dalian would be like.
-I’d never visited the country before we decided to move here and I had very little idea of Dalian as a city.
+I was completely clueless about China and had no expectations of what it would be like to live in Dalian.
+I’d never visited the country before we decided to move here.
+I had very little idea of Dalian as a city.
 I think having no expectations was a good thing, as it’s allowed me to get to know Dalian without any preconceptions.

 I’ve been pleasantly surprised, despite my lack of expectations, at how international the city is.
 It’s possible to find many western food items in supermarkets and more people than you might expect speak English.
-Many cinemas show international films in English and we’ve also got a wide choice of many great international restaurants, as well as lovely local places.
+Many cinemas show international films in English.
+We’ve also got a wide choice of many great international restaurants, as well as lovely local places.

 Winters are cold but there’s a lot of sunshine.
 The temperature regularly gets down to minus figures in the winter but the brilliant blue skies ensure it never feels gloomy.
 People in the city take advantage of the winter weather and you can ice-skate and ski at many places nearby.